zng-ui/zng/README.md

 # Dependencies

-Extra dependencies needed for building a crate that uses `zero-ui`.
+Extra system dependencies needed for building a crate that uses the `zero-ui` crate.

 ## Windows

-You just need `cargo` with an up-to-date stable toolchain installed.
+You just need the latest stable Rust toolchain installed.

 ## Linux

-Apart from `cargo` with an up-to-date stable toolchain you may need to install:
+* Latest stable Rust.

-* `build-essential`
+* `build-essential` or equivalent C/C++ compiler package.
 * `cmake`
 * `pkg-config`
 * `libfreetype6-dev`
 * `libexpat1-dev`

-Linux support is tested in the Ubuntu sub-system for Windows.
+Linux support is tested using the Windows Subsystem for Linux (Ubuntu image)

 ## Other Dependencies